maarxx/SmarterScheduling/README.md

 1. Having just woken up from a complete and restful Sleep.
 2. Having an overall Mood dropped below the threshold.
-3. Having a Joy dropped below the threshold.
+3. Having a Recreation dropped below the threshold.

 Regardless of which reason it was, the next result is the same: Your Pawn will remain in Psyche until *all three* of the following conditions are met:

-1. His Joy is over the the threshold.
+1. His Recreation is over the the threshold.
 2. His overall Mood is over the threshold.
 3. His overall Mood has stopped increasing.